Mkohm/detekt-hint/README.md

 - Use composition instead of inheritance - Will report if you inherit from a class that is in the same module.

 ## Getting started
-This repository is using detekt-hint itself, and serves as an example setup.
-Another minimum example repository can be found [here](https://github.com/Mkohm/detekt-hint-sample).
+If you just want to analyze some code without bothering with the Danger integration head to the [command line section](#With-the-command-line)

+Else, grab a coffee and read on.

 ### Using detekt-hint with Danger
-To add detekt-hint to your repository you will have to follow these steps:
+To add detekt-hint and Danger to your repository you will have to follow these steps:
 1. Setup detekt.
 Look for instructions on how to use detekt with Gradle [here](https://github.com/arturbosch/detekt#with-gradle).
 2. Add the detekt-plugin.
 Add
 ```